-Truth is PIM is sometimes confused with PCM.
+The truth is PIM is sometimes confused with PCM.
 To make things even worse, there are many definitions that position PCM similarly to PIM, adding to the confusion.
 Despite common misconceptions, there are vast differences between the two.

-- PIM stands for “Product Information Management” and is a software designed to manage product-related data in the most efficient way possible.
+- PIM stands for “Product Information Management” and is software designed to manage product-related data in the most efficient way possible.

 - PIM solutions empower brands and retailers to create excellent customer experience and improve sales in the long-run.